 Construction & Engineering

 Isabel has a long-established construction and engineering practice.
 She is instructed in contractual and professional negligence claims arising out of a wide variety of domestic, European and international construction and engineering projects.
 She acts for a range of contractors, commercial and luxury domestic developers and professionals.
-Recent and ongoing matters include interim and final account disputes, and liability disputes under all major standard term contracts (NEC, ICE, JCT).
+Recent and ongoing matters include interim and final account disputes, and liability disputes under all major standard term contracts (NEC, ICE, JCT, FIDIC etc).

 She has extensive experience advising and acting in relation to government PFI and framework agreements.

-Infrastructure and energy: Isabel acts for both government and private companies in relation to construction and maintenance of roads, rail, tram systems, flood defences, prisons, court premises, MOD premises (individual and Joint Services), airfields, power and utilities.
+Infrastructure and energy: Isabel acts for both government and private companies in relation to construction and maintenance of roads, rail, tram systems, flood defences, prisons, court premises, MOD premises (individual and Joint Services), airfields, power and utilities (on and offshore oil and gas, wind, renewables and waste energy).

 IT: Isabel acts for government and private companies in relation to provision and operation of long-term hardware and software and IT support services for central and local government.

 Isabel is also instructed in cases concerning shipbuilding.

 Given Isabel’s commercial expertise she is able to provide construction and engineering clients a ‘joined up service’ acting in disputes over interpretation and enforcement of bonds in the context of sale of engineering plant and over finance obligations and structures (including offshore and bi-furcated Shariah compliant) in relation to property development.

 - Connect Plus (M25) Ltd v Highways England Company Ltd EWHC 140 (TCC) Successfully acted on behalf of the Highways Agency, led by Anneliese Day QC (Fountain Court) identifying and interpreting the regime for calculation of sums due to the operating company in respect of critical incidents under the PFI for the maintenance and operation of the M25.